 How to Enter

 - To enter the Awards you must be a Qualifying Individual, visit the IPA website page (www.ipa.co.uk/women) and complete the entry form accurately and in full.
-You will need to complete all details requested and provide a photograph.
+You will need to complete all details requested.

-- You will need to include an entry submission summary (a maximum of 500 words) which will be judged against the Judging Criteria (more details below).
+- You will need to include an entry submission summary (c.
+500 words / 3,500 characters (including all punctuation and spacing) maximum) which will be judged against the Judging Criteria (more details below).

 - Entries must be completed in English.